 The Lagrange Prize for Continuous Optimization includes a $1,500 monetary award and a certificate containing the citation.
 The recipient will be reimbursed for reasonable travel expenses incurred in attending the award ceremony.

-The Lagrange Prize for Continuous Optimization will next be awarded at the 2021 SIAM Annual Meeting.
+The Lagrange Prize for Continuous Optimization will next be awarded at the 2024 International Symposium on Mathematical Programming.

 The award is presented alternately at the International Symposium on Mathematical Programming (ISMP) and the SIAM Annual Meeting.
 The Chair of MOS or the SIAM President will announce the award and present the certificate to the recipient.
 The announcement of the award will appear in SIAM News, the SIAM website, and appropriate electronic media.